bkoscielniak/gp_nvm/README.md

     gpNvm_AttrId id;        // The unique attribute ID UInt8 length;           // The length of the stored value UInt8 value[255];       // The value itself (up to 255 bytes)
-} gpNvm_Entry;
+    UInt8 checksum;         // The checksum for verify the integrity } gpNvm_Entry;
 ```